 “[Being] A published author feels amazing but [it’s] hard work at the same time too.
 When I saw the book for the first time I had an indoor squeal for the first time in my life–it was awesome!
 I learned that I can do anything.”Nathan C.

 How We Publish

 Over the course of a single year, 826michigan works inside of schools and community spaces to lead students through their own writing processes.
-Our publishing projects culminate in a book that students can share with a wide audience and celebrate with their families and loved ones.
+Our publishing projects culminate in a book or other final product that students can share with a wide audience and celebrate with their families and loved ones.
 Every publishing project includes time and creative energy dedicated to the following steps in the publication process: